philipsahli/django-golive/README.md

     Installs the package nginx and then creates out of `templates/golive/nginx.conf` a configuration file.
     The file is uploaded to the directory `/etc/nginx/sites-enabled/app.conf`.

+* IPTables

+    Accept connections to port tcp/80 from the internet.

 <!-- TODO: ### golive.layers.cache.RedisSetup
 - Cachehost (Redis Key/Value-Store for Caching)